The Role of Augmented Reality Audio

 Improving AR/VR by Improving Acoustics

-As companies navigate the path of AR/VR, they need to make acoustics a part of their long-term strategy.
+As companies navigate the path of AR/VR, they need to make virtual and augmented reality audio a part of their long-term strategy.
 While there is no clear device-of-choice for these experiences, creating one that incorporates sound naturally is a competitive differentiator.
 Here are some considerations to enhance AR/VR with acoustics:

 - Integrating Hi-Fi sound to VR headsets